astronomer/docs/learn/dags.md

 There are parameters that relate to **Jinja templating**, such as:

 - `template_searchpath`: A list of folders where [Jinja](templating.md) looks for templates.
 The path of the DAG file is included by default.
+- `template_undefined`: The behavior of Jinja when a variable is undefined.
+Defaults to [StrictUndefined](https://jinja.palletsprojects.com/en/3.0.x/api/#jinja2.StrictUndefined).
 - `render_template_as_native_obj`: Whether to render Jinja templates as native Python objects instead of strings.
 Defaults to `False`.
 - `user_defined_macros`: A dictionary of macros that are available in the DAG's Jinja templates.
 Use `user_defined_filters` to add filters and `jinja_environment_kwargs` for additional Jinja configuration.
 See [Macros: using custom functions and variables in templates](templating.md#macros-using-custom-functions-and-variables-in-templates).

 Two other helpful parameters relate to **scaling** in Airflow.
 For more information see [Scaling Airflow to optimize performance](airflow-scaling-workers.md):

 - `max_active_tasks`: The number of task instances allowed to run concurrently for all DAG runs of this DAG.
+This parameter replaces the deprecated `concurrency`.
 - `max_active_runs`: The number of active DAG runs allowed to run concurrently for this DAG.
+- `max_consecutive_failed_dag_runs` (experimental): maximum number of consecutive failed DAG runs, after which the scheduler will disable this DAG.

 Other DAG parameters include: